CompSciFutures/APMonitor/README.md

 Steps:

 1. Paste in `READAI.md` (containing an Entrance Prompt) into your favourite AI coding tool (e.g., Grok 4.1 or Claude Sonnet)
-2. Paste in `APMonitor.py` (the source code)
+2. Paste in `APMonitor.py` (tell your AI this is the source code)
+3. Paste in `README.md` (tell your AI this is the documentation)
-3. Vibe your changes as you see fit.
+4. Vibe your changes as you see fit.

 Enjoy!